 Now calculating your super-scientific quiz results....

-Mostly B's - Barcelona: Located on the Mediterranean coast, Spain's second-largest city offers a more relaxed pace than Madrid, but doesn't lack in things to do or places to see.
+Mostly 2's - Barcelona: Located on the Mediterranean coast, Spain's second-largest city offers a more relaxed pace than Madrid so you'll have plenty of time to enjoy your study abroad experience.
+However, Barcelona doesn't lack in things to do or places to see.
 Expect European urban style with a bohemian twist, an endless amount of museums, clubs, bars, famous beaches, and Modernista buildings.
 Big and lustrous, there's never a dull moment in Barcelona.
 The city center itself hosts coastlines and weekly fairs and markets, but outer cities offer bits of cultural variance that are unrivaled in other cities.
 Students suited for studying abroad in Barcelona should consider BridgeAbroad or CEA Study Abroad.